 Minnesota-based Salsa Cycles is best known for their bikepacking, touring, and gravel-oriented designs, but they’ve been making some serious headway in mountain biking of late.
 Their Timberjack XT 29 hardtail is case in point with its well-thought-out spec package and adaptable design.
 The bike’s burly 2.6-inch tires and highly adjustable 130-millimeter RockShox 35 Gold RL fork provide more than enough cushion for rocky and rooty descents (by hardtail standards).
 And the relatively slack geometry and fast-rolling tires encourage shenanigans like popping off trailside lips and manualing down the trail.
 What we really like about the Salsa, however, is its nod to bikepacking.
 You simply won’t find too many other hardtails that offer as many mounting locations for gear as the Timberjack.

-Salsa updated Timberjack for 2021, and key changes include a slacker head tube (66.4° on all sizes) and an impressively expansive number of build kits (including 27.5+ wheel sizes).
+Salsa updated the Timberjack last year, and key changes include a slacker head tube (66.4° on all sizes) and an impressively expansive number of build kits (including 27.5+ wheel sizes).
 The 29er XT model here features premium components like Shimano’s XT drivetrain at a reasonable price point.
 The design offers fast and reliable shifting—it even smooths out shifts that would otherwise clunk into place while on an incline—and its 12 speeds have a very wide range.
 This gives the Timberjack excellent versatility for hauling you up extended climbs and over variable terrain.
-That said, the burly construction and wide tires mean the bike isn’t as flickable and fast as a more cross country-focused design.
+That said, the burly construction and wide tires mean the bike isn’t as nimble and fast as a more cross country-focused design.
 But for a capable and well-rounded hardtail that’s built to last, the Timberjack is an excellent choice.

 See the Salsa Timberjack XT 29

 Tires: 29 x 2.4 in.

 What we like: Awesome price considering the spec package and capabilities.